GalacticPhoenix/Digital-History-Notebook/README.md

 Use git fetch to check for updates, then use git status to see what's different.
 Finally, use git pull to get your peer's feedback.
 Report Status:

 5.1: What did git status tell you after you ran git fetch?
-Answer:
+Everything is up to date.

-5.2: What command did you use to merge your peer's changes into your local notebook?
+5.2: What command did you use to merge your peer's changes into your local notebook? git merge <BranchName>
-Answer:

 Assignment 6: The Web's Inventor
 With the internet's timeline now in your notebook, let's document one of its key figures.
 Instructions: